jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_disksdisplay.md

 Enter the number of the disk you want to edit.

 Disks are numbered from top to bottom starting at one.
 The number of available disks depends on how many disks you have chosen to display on the main screen.
-(See the **Number of disks to show on home page** field.)
+(See the **Number of disks to show on Overview page** field.)

 ### Display information for